 Both battalions undertook garrison duties in the 1920s and 1930s, including deployments to Germany, Iraq, Ireland, India and Palestine.

-1st Battalion was in Egypt on the outbreak of World War Two (1939-45) and spent the whole war fighting in the Middle East and Italy.
+1st Battalion was in Egypt on the outbreak of the Second World War (1939-45).
+It spent the entire conflict fighting in the Middle East and Italy.
 2nd Battalion fought in the battle of France, the invasions of Iran and Iraq, and the Burma campaign.

 The regiment raised several Territorial and hostilities-only battalions during the war.
 One of these, the 7th, was converted to an armoured role in 1941 as the 141st Regiment, Royal Armoured Corps, and landed in Normandy in June 1944.